usnavy/Navy-Design-Guide/imagery.md

 #### Deep Focus

 Deep focus provides imagery with great depth, and for enhanced visual clarity.
-Deep focus provides detail balance in partner with deep spaces and nuances, while still being used as stylistic devices to tell stories or support ideas.
+Deep focus provides detail balance in partner with deep spaces and nuances, while still being used as stylistic devices to tell stories or to support information.

 ![Deep Focus Example 1](https://usnavy.github.io/Navy-Design-Guide/img/imagery-examples/deep-focus-1.JPG "Deep Focus Example 1")